ZhengyuanHan/advanture/README.md

 bugs and issues:

 1. I have no idea about why checking EOF and continue loop function performances diffierent between IDE and terminal.
-2. I want the game still works when user input many whitespaces between give/get/drop commmand and item name.
-However, when I try to use regular expression, I find that regular expression does not allow infinity marks like * or + in look behind.
+2. I don't know why I cannot pass the last testcase.

 difficult issue I've solved:

-1. Using regular expression to parse users' input to make case and arbitrary whitespace does npt effect the command.
+1. Using regular expression to parse users' input, so the case and arbitrary whitespace does not effect the command.
-2. Create a desc_backup list in map to allow users' actions sometimes chang the room's description.
+2. Do not use exact direction name - like north or west - to deal with the 'go' verb.

 extensions: